Optimal Intervention in Economic Networks using Influence Maximization Methods: Model

+\paragraph{Intervention impact function.} We next let the set function $f$ define the intervention impact vector on the nodes in $T$ from an intervention that reverses the failures of nodes in the set $S\subseteq T$.
+In particular, $f_u(S)$ is the impact on node $u$ from the intervention on nodes in $S$.
+As we will explain, this is given by

-This accounts for the effect on book values across the network of reversing default costs in the $S$ nodes (the first term), which pushes other nodes closer to their influence (or failure reversal) thresholds.
-In the typical influence maximization problem, a node in $S$ does not exert influence on itself.
-This is complicated in the economic network intervention problem because the reversal of a node's default has an effect on itself through cross-holdings.
-However, notice that the intervention $\bm \gamma$ does not need to cover the cost of $\beta$ because this cost disappears when the market value would otherwise be evaluated above threshold.
-The second term in $f(S)$ removes this self-influencing effect from the influence function as it is instead represented in reduced influence thresholds.
+This accounts for the effect on book values across the network of reversing faliure costs in the $S$ nodes (the first term), which pushes other nodes closer to their failure reversal thresholds.
+Note that the reversal of a node's default has an effect on itself through cross-holdings.
+Further, notice that the intervention $\bm \gamma$ does not need to cover the cost of $\beta$ as the intervention stops this cost from being realized in market values.
+The second term in $f(S)$ removes this self-influencing effect from the impact function as it is instead represented in reduced intervention thresholds.
+Notice that $f(\emptyset) = 0$ so that the impact function is normalized.